 Certified factories around the world

 Thanks to our integrated management system for quality, environmental protection and energy efficiency, we can ensure that we are continuously improving our processes and therefore also our performance.
-Our factories in the USA, Mexico, Brazil, Germany, Italy and China are certified in accordance with the ISO 14001 environmental management standard and the ISO 9001 quality management standard, factories in Germany, Romania and Italy are additionally certified in accordance with the ISO 50001 energy management standard.

 High standards for suppliers

 Anyone wanting to be a supplier for Kärcher has to fulfil strict criteria.
 We regularly perform internal audits and company visits, particularly for our suppliers of production material.
 We also oblige our suppliers to adhere to our compliance rules by signing our code of conduct.
 A standardised system platform is used for supplier management.
 This makes processes more transparent, reduces costs and makes the relationship with the supplier more sustainable.

 Good packaging has to perform well.
 Packaging materials also have to meet important requirements in terms of sustainability.
 On average, our packaging already has a recycled paper content of over 80 per cent at present.
 95 per cent of our packaging is paper-based.
 By 2025, we will optimise the sustainability of all product packaging: We are improving the stability of our products and product surfaces to achieve plastic-free packaging.

 Environmentally friendly buildings